locustio/locust/docs/quickstart.rst

 ``-c`` specified the number of Locust users to spawn, and ``-r`` specifies the hatch rate (number of users to spawn per second).

+If you want to run Locust distributed without the web UI, you should use the ``--expect-slaves`` option on the master node, to specify the number of slave nodes that are expected to connect.
+It will then wait until that many slave nodes have connected before starting the test.

 Retrieve test statistics in CSV format